Schimmeltoast08/Persistance/README.md

 # Example
 "On which pages of this document does the book say 'malware'?".
 Make sure you include a pdf file when first prompting the ai.
 You should get an output like [1,3,5,7,22,25,90].

+# Name
+The source code and Binary file are called Chatarr due to its internal workings.
+If anyone wants to change it, feel free to fork the repository, change it and send in a merge request

+# Contributing
+If you want to contribute, just do so.
+I can also hand off the Repo, as it was just a tiny project created in an hour of boredom